gamblevore/temporal/readme.md

 * The design of the code is important.
 We need to "defeat optimisations".
 For example my time-generator doesn't just call `Time32`, it ALSO xor's the result and returns it, ensuring it isn't optimised away.
 * We use warmups to help timings.
 * We try various mod sizes to extract randomness. (like `temporal_rand() mod 17`)
-* Uses histograms, von-neuman and all sorts of stuff.
+* Uses histograms, von-neuman and XOR.
 * We use some defines to make code more consistant. `Time_`, `for_`, `Gen`
+* A lot more design is going on, inside... to make it work and be nice...

 # theory